- Perform patient care in hospitals and other health care settings

 Class Time: Mon-Fri: 7:45 A.M. - 2:30 P.M.
 Clinical hours may vary.

-The day program takes approximately 15 months to complete.
-New classes begin approximately every 60 days and are selected from applicant periods ending approximately 9 months prior.
+The day program takes approximately 12 months to complete.
+New classes begin July, November and March.
+Applicant selection periods ending approximately 4 months prior to start date.

-The evening program takes approximately 18 months to complete depending on the time of year a class starts.
-New classes begin approximately every 75 days and are selected from applicant periods ending approximately 9 months prior.
+The evening program takes approximately 15 months to complete depending on the time of year a class starts.
+New classes begin March.
+Applicant selection periods ending approximately 4 months prior to start date.

 Both programs require a total seat time of 1463 hours, which will consist of classroom, lab and clinical experiences.
 Though a variety of teaching and learning methods are utilized, this is not a self-paced program and attendance requirements must be met.